Presenter Biographies

 Charles Buregeya Niwagaba

-Sustainable Sanitation and Water Renewal Systems (SSWARS)
+Sustainable Sanitation and Water Renewal Systems (SSWARS), Uganda

 TOPIC: Circular fertilizer production by solar-thermal driven passive drying of acid- and base-stabilized fresh human urine